RedHatGov/service-mesh-workshop-code/deployment/install/3scale/README.md

-# Istio setup
+# 3Scale setup
 The latest official install guide can be found here:
 [TBD](1).

-Note that if you are using Istio too, you can create on the 3scale adapter by [following instructions here](3).
+Note that if you are using Istio too, you can leverage the 3scale adapter by [following instructions here](3).

 The simple version is:
 1) TBD